SilverJolteon/PKSS/README.md

 # PKSS

-PKSS (*Pokemon Save Selector*) is an app that adds multiple save files to Pokemon games.
+PKSS (*Pokemon Save Selector*) is an app that essentially allows the user to have mutiple Pokemon game saves.

 ## Major Update